planningalerts-scrapers/shellharbour/README.md

 * Pagnation - No
 * Javascript - No
 * Clearly defined data within a row - Acceptable
-* Some record have missing 'Address'
+* Some record have missing 'Address' and will replaced with a single space

-## There is no 'submitted date' available, therefore, using 'Notification end date' minus 14 days equals to 'submitted date' is used.

 Enjoy